luweslen/meleva-frontend/README.md

 Follow the steps below to run this project

-- Clone o repository with `git clone https://github.com/luweslen/lapen-app`
+- Clone o repository with `git clone https://github.com/luweslen/meleva-frontend`
-- Go to directory backend with `cd lapen-app`
+- Go to directory backend with `cd meleva-frontend`
 - Install all dependencies with `yarn`
 - Start the dev server with `yarn dev`